gunnerVivek/question-pair-similarity/README.md

 seekers and writers, and offer more value to both of these groups in the long term.

-# 1. Business Objecives and Constraints
+# 1. Business Objectives and Constraints

 - Cost of Mis - classification can be very high.
 - Probability of the question pair being duplicate is needed, so that a threshold of choice could be chosen.
 - No strict latency constraints.
 - Interpretability is partially - important.
 Business owner needs to have an idea why the pair is duplicate (or not), but customer does not care for the reasoning.

 # 2. Machine Learning Problem

 ## 2.1 DATA